MJUIUC/trade_machine/README.md

-# trade_machine
+# Trade Machine
-It's a machine that makes trades.
+It's a machine that trades.